On This Page

 Both quantitative and qualitative methods offer unique strengths in supply chain forecasting.
 Quantitative approaches provide data-driven accuracy for established products, while qualitative methods allow for insightful predictions in new or evolving markets.

-By using these forecasting techniques in the supply chain, you can develop a robust forecasting strategy that adapts to both historical patterns and emerging trends.
+By using these types of methods in supply chain management, you can develop a robust forecasting strategy that adapts to both historical patterns and emerging trends.

 Quantitative Forecasting